R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Experiments

 \subsection{Efficiency and Parameter Discussion}

-To evaluate the computational efficieancy of \method, we analyze the parameter overhead and its impact on both training and inference phases.
-As shown in Table~\ref{tab:params}, although \method introduces a set of auxiliary parameters (ranging from 7.8\% to 10.2\%), this growth is confined to the training stage.
-In the inference phase, the Rollout-Head is detached, resulting in zero additional latency.
+To evaluate the computational efficiency of \method, we analyze the parameter overhead and its impact on both training and inference phases.
+As shown in Table~\ref{tab:params}, \method introduces a minor training parameter overhead (7.8\%–10.2\%), which is detached during inference to ensure zero additional latency.

 Beyond parameter count, we further examine the peak GPU memory usage during training.
 Compared to vanilla GRPO, which requires 58,519 MB of GPU memory, \method exhibits a markedly different memory profile across its two stages.
 In Stage~1, where only the Rollout-Head is optimized and the backbone is frozen, the peak memory usage drops significantly to 26,343 MB, representing a reduction of over 55\%.
-In Stage~2, where the backbone and LM-Head are updated while the Rollout-Head is frozen, the memory usage (60,563 MB) is comparable to that of vanilla GRPO.
+In Stage~2, where the backbone and LM Head are updated while the Rollout-Head is frozen, the memory usage (60,563 MB) is comparable to that of vanilla GRPO.
 The proposed framework therefore incurs no additional inference cost and only marginal training overhead, making it suitable for large-scale deployment.